zomb-676/CargoHologram/README.md

 ## Also

-This mod may lack some balance, you can configure some staffs in config files or use other mod to adjust recipes.
+This mod may lack some balance, you can configure some stuffs in config files or use other mod to adjust recipes.
 If they can't satisfy you, welcome to open an issue or a pull-request.
 Just keep your manners please.